-Coronavirus cases rising in some states, need to be alert, PM Modi tells chief ministers
+Reduce VAT on fuel, PM Modi tells chief ministers of non-BJP ruled states

-The prime minister asked the states to ‘work with a preemptive, proactive and collective’ approach to tackle the pandemic.

-Prime Minister Narendra Modi on Wednesday told the chief ministers of several states that the coronavirus pandemic is not over yet.
+Meanwhile, Modi told the chief ministers that the coronavirus pandemic is not over yet.

 “We are seeing an uptick in Covid cases in some states now, we need to stay alert,” Modi said at a Covid-19 review meeting with the chief ministers.